alfredbaudisch/GodotRunCounter/README.md

 You can customize the destination and the file name in `RunCounter.gd`.

-## Is it going to count how many times the player launch the game?
+## Does it also count how many times the player launches the game?
 No, it counts only when running from the editor.

 ## Installation